-All bachelor's degree programs have a required thirty-eight (38) semester hours of Foundational Core courses for the bachelor's degree as part of the program of study.
+All bachelor's degree programs have required semester hours of Foundational Core courses for the bachelor's degree as part of the program of study.
 All bachelor programs require the successful completion of 120 semester hours.

-Bachelor of Arts in Early Childhood Education (Non-Licensure)
+Bachelor of Arts in Early Childhood Education